colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 +++
-title = "Making Four-In-A-Row - Part 4: Winning Ways and Tedious Ties" date = 2023-04-30T05:17:00Z
-description = "Detecting wins and draws in your Four-In-A-Row game!"
+title = "Making Four-In-A-Row Using JavaScript - Part 4: Winning Ways and Tedious Ties" date = 2023-04-30T05:17:00Z description = "Detecting wins and draws in your Four-In-A-Row game!"
 +++